-Series: Anna and the French Kiss Book Review
+Series: Anna and the French Kiss #1

-This was a reread, I’ve been in a kind off reading slump and needed something super fun that was a guaranteed enjoyable read.
+This was a reread, I’ve been in a kind of a reading slump and needed something super fun that was a guaranteed enjoyable read.
 Anna and the French Kiss was the book for that!
 Talk about fun and romantic and all the angst.
 This book is addictive in every sense of the word, and the characters just make you smile.

 The one thing I wasn’t completely comfortable with was the use of terminal illness, I felt as though it was used poorly and that the plot didn’t necessarily need for it to happen to move forward.
-I just thought that it could have been handled better and integrated better into the story line.
+I just thought that it could have been handled better and integrated better into the storyline.
 It could have been a lot worse and that’s what I’m holding onto because the rest of the book made me swoon.

 I think the best part about Anna and the French Kiss would have to be the romance element, it was a slow burn kind of thing and in YA that is so rare (well rarer than insta love stories).
 It was a refreshing change to have a romance build naturally and to see the characters grow with one another.

-Least favourite character has to be Meredith, I couldn’t understand her or her motivations.
+The least favourite character has to be Meredith, I couldn’t understand her or her motivations.
 Her mood swings were unpredictable and I didn’t really understand her and Anna’s friendship.
 She definitely isn’t the worst character I’ve read but far from the best!

 I would recommend Anna and the French Kiss in a heartbeat.
-It’s a fun feel good read that makes your heartbeat faster and you swoon all over the place.
+It’s a fun feel-good read that makes your heart beat faster and you swoon all over the place.
 There’s just no stopping it!